 "Renaissance Thinking About the Issues of Our Day"

-And that’s the way it is today – Thursday, December 12, 2013.
-I’m Thom Hartmann – on the news.
+And that's the way it is – I'm Jim Javinsky – in for Thom Hartmann – on Finance and Labor news for the week of March 3, 2014.

 Syndicated by Dial-Global, Pacifica, and simulcast on Free Speech TV Network on Dish Network and DirectTV, and on radio stations, American Forces Radio, and Sirius/XM.
 Live in the US, Africa, Europe and across North America - more people listen to or watch the TH program than any other progressive talk show in the world.